Dreams Come True are delighted to welcome British Paralympian, bronze medallist Olivia Breen as our first Young Ambassador.

 From Glasgow she went to the IPC European Championships in Swansea and competed in the long jump, 100m and 4 x 100 metres.
 She came fourth again in the long jump but got a new pb so was very happy.
 She won a bronze medal in the 100m and a silver medal in the 4 x 100m.

-For 2015 Livvy has already been working hard and was delighted to achieve a new pb in the 60m at the Southern England Athletic Association's indoor competition at Lee Valley by taking 1/2 second off her previous one.
+For 2015 Livvy has already been working hard and was delighted to achieve a new personal best in the 60m at the Southern England Athletic Association's indoor competition at Lee Valley by taking 1/2 second off her previous one.
 She has another 60m race on 1st February and is then off to Dubai to compete in the IPC Grand Prix for Team GB.

 Olivia's big competition this year is the IPC World Championships in Doha in October with Rio looming ever closer!